jonstuebe/git-fit/README.md

 As with pull, you can explicitly pass paths as arguments to push only certain files.
 Otherwise all updated files will be pushed.

+### Removing ###

+You can remove a file currently managed by `git-fit.json` by using `git fit rm <path>`.
+This will not remove the path from .gitignore, in case you still want the asset to not be managed by git.

 ### GC ###

 Every once in a while, it's a good idea to run `git fit gc` on a repo.
 This will delete any cached assets that are not currently specified in `git-fit.json`.
-Note that while this will free up space by removing old versions of assets, it will also clear your cache, so future pulls may be slow until the cache is warmed up again.
+Note that while this will free up space by removing old versions of assets, it will also clear your cache, so if you're managing multiple versions of the same asset - e.g. across different branches - future pulls may be slow until the cache is warmed up again.